-The hospital or surgery center will have already notified you a few days prior to your surgery of the time you should arrive as well as what time your surgery is scheduled.
-If you are unsure of your arrival time for surgery, please call the surgical facility where you are having surgery which is viewable at the bottom of this page.
+The hospital or surgery center will have already notified you a few days before your surgery of your arrival time and what time your surgery is scheduled.
+If you are unsure of your arrival time for surgery, please call the surgical facility where you are having surgery (viewable at the bottom of this page).

 When you arrive at the hospital or surgery center the day of your surgery, the staff will prepare you for surgery.
 The anesthesiologist and your physician will talk to you before the surgery and answer any questions you may have.
 Your physician will see you again after the surgery in the recovery room.

 You will need to sign a consent for your surgery.
 Minors (under 18) must be accompanied by a parent or legal guardian who will be responsible for signing this consent.

 Things to watch for and call our office immediately if they should develop at 616-459-3900:

 - Drainage or a foul odor from your incision